deepaucksharma/nrdot-host/SECURITY.md

 ## Reporting Security Vulnerabilities

-The NRDOT team takes security seriously.
+The NRDOT-HOST team takes security seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### Where to Report